Aliases for CD86 Gene

 GeneCards Summary for CD86 Gene

 CD86 (CD86 Molecule) is a Protein Coding gene.
-Diseases associated with CD86 include lymphohistiocytoid mesothelioma and autoimmune disease of central nervous system.
-Among its related pathways are Signaling by GPCR and Immune System.
-GO annotations related to this gene include receptor binding and coreceptor activity.
+Diseases associated with CD86 include Myocarditis and Acute Myocarditis.
+Among its related pathways are RET signaling and Rheumatoid arthritis.
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding and coreceptor activity.
 An important paralog of this gene is CD80.

 (Microbial infection) Acts as a receptor for adenovirus subgroup B.